 Autumn Newsletter 2015

 Dear LSJ Alumni: It is wonderful time in the life of the Law, Societies, and Justice Program!
 After years of pining for our own dedicated space, the moment has finally arrived!
 We are still settling into our new digs on the mezzanine level of Smith Hall (between the 2nd and 3rd floors), but we are much enjoying the opportunity to enjoy each other’s company.
-And we are excited to share a corridor with the Bridges Center for Labor Studies and the Center for Human Rights.
-If you are ever on… Read more
+And we are excited to share a corridor with the Bridges Center for Labor Studies and the Center for Human Rights.… Read more

 As of this fall, Law, Societies, and Justice has a new home!
 The program’s staff and faculty offices are now located in the Smith Hall Mezzanine, in between the 2nd and 3rd floors of Smith.
 Thanks to this new space, students and visitors to the program will now be greeted by the friendly faces of Elizabeth Martin, LSJ Program Assistant, and Alex Lynch, LSJ Adviser, whose offices are located in the new spacious reception area in Smith M253.
 The new reception area includes a cozy place for… Read more